-I could eat more of it and not feel so guilty as it is bursting with good nutrition.
-Yes, it has simply too much goodness in it – the antioxidant and flavonoid rich parsley, the fiber in bulghur wheat, the polyphenols of olive oil, the lycopene in tomatoes, the phytochemicals.
+I could eat more of this salad and not feel guilty as it is full of good nutrition.
+It has simply too much goodness in it – the antioxidant and flavonoid rich parsley, the fiber in bulghur wheat, the polyphenols of olive oil, the lycopene in tomatoes and the phytochemicals.
 All of these nutrients together can be cancer protective, immune boosting and promote good health.

 Add the finishing touch with some crunchy and buttery pine nuts, that are a rich source of the heart healthy monounsaturated fats.
-Oh, and some studies have shown that the pinolenic acid in pine nuts help with suppressing hunger and aiding in weight loss.
+Some studies have shown that the pinolenic acid in pine nuts help with suppressing hunger and aiding in weight loss.
 Here is another recipe where I have used the tasty pine nuts – Sumac Caramelized Onion Mini Musakhan.

 This is one of my absolute favorites.
 I recommend you to try it and include it as one of your frequently eaten salads!

 - 1/4 cup lemon juice (extra 2 tablespoons, if prefer lemony)

 - 1/4 cup olive oil

 - 1/2 teaspoon black pepper

 - 1 ½ cup parsley flat leaf, chopped

 - 1 small red onion finely chopped